daveyarwood/blog.djy.io/src/_posts/2016-06-15-alda-for-clojurists.md

 If you're a Clojure programmer, hopefully this gives you enough background on how Alda works as a Clojure library that you can use it as a tool to create music or sound effects in your Clojure programs.

 Each time we release a new version of Alda, in addition to releasing the command-line executable on GitHub, [I also upload the package to Clojars](https://clojars.org/alda).
-So, if any of this stuff interests you, I encourage you to set `alda` as a dependency with your favorite [Clojure build tool](http://boot-clj.com) and play around with it.
+So, if any of this stuff interests you, I encourage you to add `alda` as a dependency with your favorite [Clojure build tool](http://boot-clj.com) and play around with it.
 Have fun!